loganpkg/spot/README.md

 `syscmd` runs an operating system specific shell command.
 Nothing is returned (pushed back into the input).
 No redirection of standard streams is performed.

-The macro name is passed through to the output when called without arguments.

 ```m4
 esyscmd(shell_command)
 ```
 `esyscmd` runs an operating system specific shell command and reads the `stdout` of that command into the input.

-The macro name is passed through to the output when called without arguments.

 ```m4
 eval(arithmetic_expression[, base, pad, verbose])